 Note:These editors are not displayed by default.
 They appear after performing actions related to each window.
 However, you can display them manually by clicking the Restore Pane icon in the lower right corner of the Business Process Composer application.

 The project and process browsers display any validation errors for each individual process or the whole project.
-See Section 4.5, "Validating a Project" for more information on project validation.
+See Section 4.4.6, "How to Validate a Project" for more information on project validation.

-The approval workflow browser displays the approval workflow and status when deploying a project to Oracle BPM run time.
-See Section 4.6, "Introduction to Project Deployment" for more information.
+The approval workflow browser displays the status of a project deployed to Oracle BPM run time.
+See Section 4.5, "Introduction to Project Deployment" for more information.